Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ## Ternary operator

+The ternary operator is a simplified conditional operator like `if` / `else`.

 The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark ( ? ), then an expression to execute if the condition is truthy followed by a colon ( : ), and finally the expression to execute if the condition is falsy.